Multinational companies have emerged from international investment and trade as capital

 Against transfer pricing developed OECD countries fight by applying the so-called

-or negative) to the income of the resident company.
+state adds the difference to the income of the resident company.
+However, the establishment

 do not have a large number of independent participants.

 The second problem is that one of the main goals of market competition is the establishment